ditServices/dit-glossary/docs/2023-12-12-colour-science.md

 # Colour Science and Management

-Colour science in general is discribed as the field and technciques required for measuring, processing and accurately displaying colour.
-Colour management is the practice of applying colour science concepts to manage the formation of images on a production.
+Colour science in general is described as the field and technciques required for measuring, processing and accurately displaying colour.
+Colour management is the practice of applying colour science concepts to manage the formation of images on a display.